-Students will be able to analyze thermodynamic cycles and processes for air-breathing and rocket engines.
+Students will be able to analyze flow properties and thermodynamic cycles and processes for air-breathing and rocket engines.
 Design inlets, diffusers, fans, compressors, turbines and nozzles in terms of their thermodynamics characterization.
-Examine subsonic and supersonic gas dynamic cycles in ramjets, turbojets, turbofans and turboprops.
-Pre-requisites: MEE210, MEE345, CHE230
+Examine subsonic and supersonic flow for several propulsion applications such as Scramjets, ramjets, turbojets, turbofans and turboprops.
+Prerequisite: MEE345